aviborn2fly/circuit_check/README.md

 # circuit_check
-checks a circuit if it is a combinatilonal or sequential circuit
+Checks a circuit if it is a combinatilonal or sequential circuit.
+Uses Boost library.
+Make sure to add boost library to the project path before compiling.